 - Ages 3 and over, you can use a pea-size amount of toothpaste with fluoride

-- Brush your children’s teeth until they are able to do a thorough job
+- Brush your child’s teeth until they are able to do a thorough job

 - Flossing helps remove the dental plaque and food particles in between your teeth where a toothbrush cannot reach

 - This should be done at least once a day, and most importantly, before bedtime

 - Once your child’s teeth touch, it is time to start flossing.
 Your child will need your help until they are capable of doing this on their own